Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

 # JPBoostingTest – Summary
-*Testing household vulnerability and policy effects under economic shocks with machine learning.*
+*This project demonstrates how machine learning can move beyond descriptive poverty measurement to stress-test household vulnerability and policy effectiveness under simulated economic shocks.*

 ## 1. Motivation
 - Inspired by *Salvador (2024): "Use of Boosting Algorithms in Household-Level Poverty Measurement: